igncp/tests-highways/Readme.md

 And the testing frameworks and utilities:

-- Unit: Jasmine, Mocha, Sinon, Chai
+- Unit: Jasmine, Mocha, Sinon, Chai, RSpec
 - Visual: Selenium
-- Other: Karma for continuous testing
+- Other: Karma and Guard for continuous testing

 ## Special cases

 In some cases, you must take extra action to run the tests.
-They are listes here:
+They are listed here:

 - For Sails.js tests, you have to go to the folder you want to test (e.g. `cd src/backend/sails/basic`) and install the modules: `npm install`.
 After that, you can test it normally: `npm run mocha-sails`

 - For ExtJS tests, you must start a server.
 In the root directory of the project and with another terminal of the one that runs the tests, call `npm run sencha-extjs-server`

 - For visual tests it's necessary to have the Selenium ChromeDriver, which you can download here: http://chromedriver.storage.googleapis.com/index.html, along with Ruby and the `selenium-webdriver` gem.
 It will require that your OS is able to create symbolic links, in particular a `ln -s` for the `vendors` will be automatically created when running them.

+- For Ruby, you must have the bundle gem installed.
+In the root directory, run `bundle install` for installing all the necessary gems.